Luubstar/JTextEngine/README.md

 <p>3.
 Enjoy coding!</p>

-<p> It is recommended to use consoles like Kitty, because have hardware-acceleration and prevent flickering that can occur when drawing many frames.
+<p> It is recommended to use consoles like Kitty, because the hardware-acceleration prevent flickering that can occur when drawing many frames.

 [Get kitty from here](https://sw.kovidgoyal.net/kitty/)